Giants vs. Dodgers Player Props Betting Odds

 Wade Stats

-- Wade has collected 56 hits with 11 doubles, a triple, eight home runs and 45 walks.
-He has driven in 21 runs with two stolen bases.
+- Wade has 59 hits with 11 doubles, a triple, nine home runs, 46 walks and 26 RBI.
+He's also stolen two bases.

 Wade Recent Games